Is Faith Based Drug Rehab Right For You?

 - Taking a moral inventory of your faults and asking God to remove them

 - Seeking to make direct amends to anyone you have harmed

 - And, having had this spiritual awakening, working to help other addicts recover, too

 To treat any addiction, you must admit you have a problem.
 Without that acknowledgment, no treatment will work in the long run.
-If you believe in God and often seek his guidance, to begin by asking Him for help with your addiction may be useful.
+If you believe in God and often seek his guidance, it’s essential to ask Him for help with your addiction.

 But true rehab, faith-based or otherwise, requires qualified medical and psychological staff to monitor your physical and medical health while you go through on-site drug detox and withdraw from the effects.
-Both your body and your mind may be so fragile from your drug abuse that without monitoring, death can result.
+Both your body and your mind may be so fragile from your drug abuse that without monitoring, detoxing without support can be extremely dangerous.
 Some form of physical therapy – Pilates, hiking, swimming – and nutrition is also offered or mandated.
 Willow Springs offers all of this and more on a beautiful, 38-acre expanse designed to give you the most enjoyable and effective recovery possible.

 Individualized Treatment Plans

 Our staff offers treatment plans that are completely designed for your substance abuse history.

 Removing toxins from prolonged substance abuse is key to successful recovery, and you can receive it while you’re here.